-A concern or complaint can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+A concern can be made in person, in writing or by telephone.
+It may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.

-Complaints against school staff (except the head teacher) should be made in the first instance, to Mrs Reid (the head teacher) via the school office.
+Complaints against school staff (except the head teacher) should be made in the first instance, to the Headteacher via the school office using the complaints form (which can be found at the end of this policy).
 Please mark them as Private and Confidential.

-Complaints that involve or are about the head teacher should be addressed to Mr Stephen Hill (the Chair of Governors), via the school office.
+Complaints that involve or are about the head teacher should be addressed to the Chair of Governors, via the school office using the complaints form at the back of this policy.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Alison Shields (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of Trustees, via the trust office (The Chelmsford Learning Partnership, Suite 78, Waterhouse Business Centre, 2 Cromar Way, Chelmsford, CM1 2QE).
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of Trustees, via the Trust office (The Chelmsford Learning Partnership, Suite 78,

+Waterhouse Business Centre, 2 Cromar Way, Chelmsford, CM1 2QE).
 Please mark them as Private and Confidential.

-For ease of use, a template complaint form is included at the end of this procedure.
+In raising any complaint, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask a third-party organisation for example like the Citizens Advice to help you.
+You can also ask a third-party organisation, for example Citizens Advice, to help you.